SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 5. Take a look at the `settings.py` and add your VMs IP-Adress to the `Allowed Hosts`.

 6. Don't forget to save your addings on github.
-You can use the up.bat file but at your own risk:
+You can use the provided up.bat-file but at your own risk:
   - up + name_of_change_without_question_marks
     `up new allowed host`
 >>i: The command `git add .` adds all changes to your repository without checking the affected files or changes.
 Incorrect or unsafe changes may be checked in, which could cause problems in the project.
 Sensitive data such as passwords, API keys or configuration files could become publicly accessible.
-The absence of the command `git pull` at the beginning of the file represents a risk of overwriting changes made by other developers.
+The absence of the command `git pull` at the beginning of the file represents a risk of overwriting changes made by other developers or made on other servers (laptop and VM).
 That can lead to data loss or integrity problems in the code.

 7. Try to start the application:
   - For running BabyStore on your local server (pc / laptop):